-The drives that were installed in your computer at the factory, as well as the computer itself have already reserved certain SCSI ID numbers.
+The drives that were installed in your computer at the factory, as well as the computer itself, have already reserved certain SCSI ID numbers.
 Other ID numbers are available for assignment to SCSI devices that are added after you buy your computer, as described in the following table.

 SCSI chain SCSI ID number Device

+Internal 0 Power Macintosh computer

-Internal 0 factory-installed hard disk
+1 factory-installed hard disk

-1 available

 2 available

-3 factory-installed CD-ROM drive (optional)
+3 factory-installed CD-ROM drive

 4 available

 5 available

 6 available

-7 Power Macintosh computer

 External 0 available

 1 available

 2 available

 3 available

 4 available

 5 available

 6 available

-7 Power Macintosh computer
+5 available

-Although 5 or 6 SCSI ID numbers are available for assignment, only one other SCSI device can be connected to the internal SCSI chain.
+^{}Note that although you have 4 or 5 SCSI ID numbers available for assignment, only one other SCSI device can be connected to the internal SCSI chain.